AnastasiaDrokina/nhd/README.md

 - have fun and code
 - open a pull request
 - link issue to the pull request
-- modify the code if there are comments from a tutor
 - if everything is alright, merge this pull request and close it